YagamiShadow/securitytrails-python3/README.md

 # securitytrails-python
 Provides a Python 3.7 wrapper to the SecurityTrails.com API.
 Originally forked from the [2.7 wrapper](https://github.com/secops4thewin/securitytrails-python) by `secops4thewin`

+**Note:** Not all functions are documented in this README.
+They'll be updated shortly to include everything.

 ## SecurityTrails

 **Function**

 Initial class instantiation